 - Professional Program in Special Education (5 year program)

-To register for the TEACH grant, participants must meet the following requirements:
+To register for the TEACH grant, participants must meet at least one the following requirements:

 - The student has scored above the 75 percentile on one of the batteries of the listed nationally-normed admissions test (SAT, ACT, etc.)